 Interest in Africa

 So as to study the function and the utilization of the drones in North Africa, it is essential to have an understanding as to why the United States has got interest in what seems to be geographically distant regions.
 This is because terrorist operatives are allowed to grow in regions which have no laws, no government; especially in Africa.
 These regions are known as the Sahel and Maghreb regions, and also known as the Horn of Africa.
-Gardines and Carafano gave reasons why all the focus ought to be on the African continent.
+Gardines and Carafano (date) gave reasons why all the focus ought to be on the African continent.
 They asserted that if no more, the ‘United States is facing increasing international pressure to play a more prominent role in the universe’s most troubled continent’.

-Feickert gives an argument stating that the United States’ aim about “the potential for Africa to become a breeding ground for terrorists’ is the major cause for the increased attention on Africa.
+Feickert (date)vgives an argument stating that the United States’ aim about “the potential for Africa to become a breeding ground for terrorists’ is the major cause for the increased attention on Africa.
 As the Pentagon plans for a longtime terror war, the military officials in the central command realized that they cannot risk losing sight of the African continent especially as al-Qaeda and its partners lose their hideout in Afghanistan and are trying to seek refuge I regions like the African continent.
 Truly, Africa is a perfect hideout for terrorist activity and is also continuously fighting against civil strife.
-Gardines and Carafone gave reasons for being attracted to Africa is from “weak civil societies and poor law enforcement and judicial system”, this makes it easier for the easy for the funny groups to gain refuge.
+Gardines and Carafone (date) gave reasons for being attracted to Africa is from “weak civil societies and poor law enforcement and judicial system”, this makes it easier for the easy for the funny groups to gain refuge.

 Since Africa is a hideout to terrorists and where their groups have gained more freedom more, due the Northern part of Africa has largely gained the attention over a previous few years.
 As the coalition forces and the United States get rid of training camps.
-As coalition forces and the United States get rid of the camps used for training in Afghanistan, Feicker explains that Al-Qaeda has greatly multiplied its training camps and its recruiting camps in Nigeria, Horn of Africa in Kenya and other African countries.
+As coalition forces and the United States get rid of the camps used for training in Afghanistan, Feicker (date) explains that Al-Qaeda has greatly multiplied its training camps and its recruiting camps in Nigeria, Horn of Africa in Kenya and other African countries.
 African continent has most of it uninhabited and the regions that are inhabited are full of vulnerable persons from which to get recruits from.

-Gardines and Carafano state, “It is no coincidence that Osama Bin Laden found safe haven in Sudan in the 1990s.
+Gardines and Carafano (date) state, “It is no coincidence that Osama Bin Laden found safe haven in Sudan in the 1990s.
 “To purse those who are responsible for conducting the attacks and those who are planning to conduct the attacks, against the allies of the United States and the United States itself, the continent of Africa still remains as a priority for the military of the United States.